-Pain in the ankle can occur for several reasons, such as from a traumatic injury, like a sprain or fracture, or as the result of a condition like arthritis.
+Pain in the ankle can occur for several reasons, such as from a traumatic injury, such as a sprain or fracture, or as the result of a condition, like arthritis.
 The best way to determine the cause of your ankle pain is to visit a doctor who specializes specifically in the foot and ankle.

 Our expert orthopedic doctors are committed to providing you with superior access to exceptional bone, joint, and muscle care in the following areas of specialty.
 Learn more about our expertise.

 An elbow doctor is an orthopedic expert who has been trained to assess, diagnose, and provide treatment for elbow injuries and conditions.
 These doctors specialize in treating a wide range of issues, from tennis elbow, fractures, and arthritis to nerve issues and tendon injuries.
 Additionally, doctors who specialize in the elbow can also have additional expertise and training in related areas of the body or specialties, such as the hand, wrist, shoulder, sports medicine, or workers' compensation.

 When dealing with hand pain, there is much to consider to determine the cause or source of the pain.
 A specialty-trained hand doctor or surgeon can deliver the high-level medical insights and care needed for relief.
 At Orthopedic Associates in St. Louis, our hand doctor, Dr. William Feinstein, is an expertly trained orthopedic surgeon with additional focus and fellowship-training in the hand and wrist.

 Hip joints carry a significant amount of a person's weight.
 So, when these large ball-and-socket joints become damaged or painful, it can make life extremely difficult.
 An orthopedic surgeon who specializes in the hip joint can help you navigate your pain through a number of nonsurgical and surgical treatment options.
 Our hip specialists at Orthopedic Associates in St.